hellopradeep69/topen/README.md

 - i made a script that can act for multiple TUI tool within few keystroke
 - however the options are limited for now
 - and here i brought to you topen.sh
-- it opens a tmux session with home directory when used outside tmux
 - if executing topen outside , topen will create a tmux session with your home directory

 ---